 Cognitive Behavioral Therapy

-Anti-anxiety drugs: These are usually the first line treatment.
+Anti-anxiety drugs: These are usually the first-line treatment.
 They tend to work quicker than the other options.
 However, people can build up a tolerance to these medications, meaning that they will eventually have to take higher doses.

-- Get help early and joining a support group
+- Get help early

 - Stay active